yantkumich/siads699/README.txt

 - front_end.ipynb

 Input file(s):
-- 1 Keras DNN model (of selected layers size
+- 1 Keras DNN model (2 hidden layers with 768 size each )

 Instructions:
 - This notebook can only be run after step (3) and the output files from step (3) are required to run this step.